-Founded in 1967 with a mission of “arts for all citizens,” the North Carolina Arts Council works to sustain and grow the arts for the benefit of North Carolinians and their communities.
+Founded in 1967 with the democratic vision of “arts for all citizens,” the North Carolina Arts Council sustains and grows the arts for the benefit of North Carolinians and their communities.

-The North Carolina Arts Council strives to apply the ideals of democracy to the realm of arts and culture.
-We strive to deliver resources for arts development to all 100 counties of the state through programs that are fair, transparent and accountable.
+The North Carolina Arts Council strives to deliver resources for arts development to all 100 counties of the state through programs that are fair, transparent and accountable.

-The North Carolina Arts Council is a state government agency of the Department of Natural and Cultural Resources.
-Our 24-member citizen board, appointed by the Governor, advises the Secretary of the Department on policies, programs, and research that impact the development of the arts in North Carolina.
+The Arts Council is an agency of the North Carolina Department of Natural and Cultural Resources.
+A 24-member citizen board, appointed by the Governor, advises the Secretary of the Department on policies, programs, and research that supports arts development across North Carolina.

 The arts creatively express ideas, concepts, and emotions that deepen our understanding of the world and of the human condition as well as challenge us to discuss and debate the important issues of our time.
 This belief in the intrinsic value of the arts lies at the core of our work.